cynthia-dm1216/NoteTaker/README.md

 ## Description

-Create an application that can be used to write, save, and delete notes.
+A homework assignmet were a user can write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

-* The application frontend has already been created, it's your job to build the backend and connect the two.

-* The following HTML routes should be created:
+* The following HTML routes were created:

   * GET `/notes` - Should return the `notes.html` file.